Palealmond/Chord-Wizard/README.md

 # Chord-Wizard
 GA Project 1

-Project Name : Chord-Wizard
+Project Name : *Chord-Wizard
 The name of your project with deployed URL.

+Project Description:
-Project Description: produces a pseudo-random chord progression Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+ Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+*This Produces a pseudo-random chord progression, where it will generate a random chord progression, but can accept some parameters to better tailor the chord progression to the Users preference.

 API and Data Sample
 Specify the API you are using and include a link.
 Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

+*** write a fetch() and pull the db from uberchord

 https://api.uberchord.com/#strings-pattern
 https://docs.metronome.com/api/